 How we go about lure fishing in dirty water

 Amazingly, this seems like a stupid question.
 However, the fishing never seems to be the same when the water is like mud.
-Incidentally, could this down to our lures choice.
-Of course, the bass still hunts when the water is dirty, they must do.
-They would definitely starve around our way if they couldn’t.
-Fish obviously have a sense of smell.
-We know this from sharks when fisherman use chum to attract them to their boats or wherever they’re fishing.
+Incidentally, could this be down to our lures choice?
+Of course, the bass still hunts when the water is dirty, they must do so.
+They would starve around our way if they couldn’t.
+Fish have a sense of smell.
+We know this from sharks when fishermen use chum to attract them to their boats or wherever they’re fishing.
 Freshwater angler uses ground bait to attract fish to a certain area.
 But really, can you still see if the water is dirty to feed?

 How DO fish feed in dirty water?

 Realistically, we all know that fish have an amazing vision in clear water; that’s how they spot our lures.
-Apparently, fish can see up to 100 feet, which sounds great, but how do scientists really know.
+Fish can see up to 100 feet, which sounds great, but how do scientists know?
 Besides, there are thousands upon thousands of different fish species in the ocean; they all must have different fields of vision.